callumanderson/clj-webdriver-tutorial/README.md

 ## Running

-To start a web server for the application, run:
+To execute the tests, run:

-    lein ring server
+    lein test

-## License

-Copyright © 2016 FIXME